 - Being clear and direct with feedback.

-- Taking the time to go the extra mile to help foster your employees' professional growth through trainings, learning & development opportunities, or 1:1 sessions in which you coach them on certain skills.
+- Going the extra mile to help foster your employees' professional growth through training, learning & development opportunities, or 1:1 sessions in which you coach them on certain skills.

 How to Be a Good Sales Manager

 Being a good sales manager requires a few unique skills outside of those listed above.